-Guide through Plitvice lakes, Croatia – 15 facts about the garden in the land of wolves
+Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 What do wolves, Milka chocolate and president Tito have in common?
-They all found a place for themselves among crystal blue lakes and a hundred waterfalls of Croatian National Park – the Plitvice lakes.
+They all left their mark on the shimmering blue lakes and cascading waterfalls of Croatia’s most famous national park— Plitvice Lakes.

 1) What is & where is Plitvice lakes?